Comparing the dynamics of diagonal and general Bianchi IX spacetime: The nondiagonal case

 Direct inspection of the system (\ref{fin1}) - (\ref{fin5}) leads to the following identification of the set of the critical points:

 in such a way that $N_3 << N_2 << N_1$ and $\sqrt{N_2/N_1} << N_1^2 \rightarrow 0$, and $\sqrt{N_3/N_2} << \sqrt{N_2/N_1} \rightarrow 0$, which imply that

 One can avoid taking the uncommon form of the limits (\ref{cp1}) by introducing new variables, which we consider in App.
 B. However, this does not change the character of critical points.
-The stay to be the nonhyperbolic ones.
+They stay to be the nonhyperbolic ones.
+A critical point is called a hyperbolic fixed point if all the eigenvalues of the Jacobian matrix of the linearized equations at this point have nonzero real parts.
+Otherwise, it is called a nonhyperbolic fixed point \cite{Wiggins}.
+In the sequence we analyze the Jacobian for the above system and determine character of critical points.